Reflections and Advice:

 Exeter's AWARD WINNING dining service was not exactly great, but it was edible.
-I've been to places like NMH and Andover and it was a lot worse.
+I've been to places like NMH and Andover, and it was a lot worse.
 I guess I'm just spoiled.
-Once in a while we have banquets (free) such as Jazz Brunch and we'd have loads of good food (free) like chocolate fondue etc. Seniors also get Lobster Dinner.
+Once in a while, we have banquets (free) such as Jazz Brunch and we'd have loads of good food (free) like chocolate fondue.
+Seniors also get Lobster Dinner.
 There are no assigned seating.

 1.)
 Describe the school's town and surrounding area.

 Exeter is a peaceful town.
-The downtown is really small so if you want serious shopping you should just go to Boston (1 hour away by train.)
-There is also FoxRun Mall, which is not too big but it has everyone a high school student would need.
-Exeter offers roundtrip bus ($3) to FoxRun every Saturday.
+The downtown is really small so if you want serious shopping, you should just go to Boston (1 hour away by train).
+There is also FoxRun Mall, which is not too big, but it has something a high school student would need.
+Exeter offers a round-trip bus ($3) to FoxRun every Saturday.

 2.)
 Describe the social life at your school - what did you like most about it?

 Because the school is small, you get to know people on an individual basis really well.
-Around dining-hall you will usually have no problem finding somebody to sit with (this is very different in college.
+Around a dining hall, you will usually have no problem finding somebody to sit with (this is very different in college.
 You always have to call your friends and then meet up and go eat together, which is in my opinion very inefficient.)

 Alumni Reviews Review School

 Phillips Exeter Academy Alumni #1

 Class of 2021

 Phillips Exeter is distinct for its use of the Harkness Method and its unique athletic opportunities afforded by a robust alumni network and excellent teachers from various high-level academic positions within their fields.
 Harkness, a. . .